Rural Development & Financial Inclusion

 Alone no more: Rural Communities finding Financial Inclusion

-Not so long ago, rural communities far away from urban centers of business were left with few external resources to build their economic activity and raise standards of living.
+Not so long ago, rural communities far away from urban centres of business were left with few external resources to build their economic activity and raise standards of living.
 This scenario has changed.

 People in rural and low-income areas can now open new economic opportunities to participate in even basic systems which they previously could not access.
 An increasing number of microfinance institutions (MFIs) and other financial inclusion services are catering to the poor in rural areas and empowering people to provide for their own needs and to rise from impoverished situations.